-Add-ons Statement: For Linacs: avoid add-ons where other options are In case an add-on is required, e.g. cones / aperture systems available. for Cyberknife, Gamma Knife and specific Linac-treatments: Main reason is: The outlining of such devices with respect to beam focus Cones / Aperture system (Cyberknife, Gamma Knife) and central beam ray line might cumbersome to fulfil each treatment moment Convince yourself the correct cone / aperture is are used.
-The safety to use the correct device, e.g. cone, or having Cones (Linac) correct connection, e.g. MLC, during individual patient Convince yourself the correct cone is used. treatment 2.
+Statement: For Linacs: avoid add-ons where other options are available.
+Main reason is: In case an add-on is required, e.g. cones / aperture systems for Cyberknife, Gamma Knife and specific Linac-treatments: Main reason is: for Cyberknife, Gamma Knife and specific Linac-treatments: • The outlining of such devices with respect to beam focus • The outlining of such devices with respect to beam focus Cones / Aperture system (Cyberknife, Gamma Knife) and central beam ray line might cumbersome to fulfil each 1.
+Convince yourself the correct cone / aperture is are used. treatment moment • The safety to use the correct device, e.g. cone, or having Cones (Linac) correct connection, e.g. MLC, during individual patient 1.
+Convince yourself the correct cone is used. treatment 2.
 A bar-code system might be helpful.
 3. Realize that the jaws are at correct position; often that If an add-on is required, e.g. cones / aperture systems for setup is not automated!
 So: check it!
 Cyberknife, Gamma Knife and specific Linac-treatments: 4.
 Convince yourself the outlining of the device is sure just 1.
 Convince yourself the reproducibility in re-positioning before patient treatment; inaccuracies depends on fixation accuracy of that device. construction of the cone into the treatment head.
 Checking 2.
-Set-up a method to assure yourself as much as possible on correct positing might be possible by using a dial the right device is used during individual patient treatment. indicator. (risk analysis).
-3. If an add-on MLC is used on a Linac, setup a QA program Linac, add-on MLC: to assure accurate alignment of the add-on MLC leafs with 5.
-Realize that field-shape and orientation can be checked respect to the collimator rotation axis; in general such a easily with light field projection on a paper positioned at program is much more complex compared to cone-testing. the isocentre.
+Set-up a method to assure yourself as much as possible on correct positing might be possible by using a dial the right device is used during individual patient treatment. indicator.
+Linac, add-on MLC: 5.
+Realize that field-shape and orientation can be checked easily with light field projection on a paper positioned at the isocentre. program is mader more complex compared to concreating. treatment moment The safety to use the correct device, e.g. cone, or having correct connection, e.g. MLC, during individual patient treatment If an add-on is required, e.g. cones / aperture systems for Cyberknife, Gamma Knife and specific Linac-treatments: Convince yourself the reproducibility in re-positioning accuracy of that device.